Who We Are

 Governors

-Georgina Heath
+Georgina O'Donnell

 I became a staff governor in March 2023 and I serve on the Curriculum committee.
 I have been a teacher at Church Langley Primary School since 2017, working in Key Stage 1 and Key Stage 2.